aws-samples/non-profit-blockchain/ngo-lambda/README.md

-# Part 6: Lambda functions to query and invoke chaincode
+# Part 6: Read and write to the blockchain with AWS Lambda

-In this blog post we will learn how to publish a Lambda function to query a Hyperledger Fabric blockchain running on Amazon Managed Blockchain.
+In this blog post we will learn how to publish a Lambda function to invoke chaincode functions on a Hyperledger Fabric blockchain running on Amazon Managed Blockchain.
 We will use the NodeJS Hyperledger Fabric SDK within the Lambda function to interface with the blockchain.

 ## Pre-requisites